 When referring to HTML, XML, or other markup languages a tag is an element inserted into a document or file that changes the look of content or performs an action.
 As seen in the HTML tag example, an HTML element has an open tag that contains the name and any attributes and a close tag that contains a forward slash and the name of the tag being closed.
 Each tag is contained within a less than and greater than angle brackets and everything between the opening and closing tag.

 Adding Image Tag to the Documents:

 The <img> element, like most elements, is a container.
 It is not an image in and of itself, but a receptacle for one.
 Just as the p element holds a paragraph, the img element holds an image.
 However, it does so in an entirely different way.
 Most notably, the image is a separate file that loads into the space created by the img element.
 There are three types of image files used in HTML, indicated by different filename extensions: .jpg, .gif and .png (also know as JPEGs, GIFs, and PINGs).

-We can insert any image in the web page by using <img> tag.
+We can insert any image on the web page by using the <img> tag.
 Following is the simple syntax to use this tag.

 <img src=”Image URL” … attributes-list/>

 Usually, keep all the images in a separate directory.
 So let’s keep HTML file test.html in the home directory and create a subdirectory images inside the home directory where we will keep the image.